12.7. Mahjong Tiles: Outlining A Polymorphic Solution

 1. The program removes two matching tiles, implying that a valid match requires two distinct tiles.
 This test rejects matching a tile with itself: t1->matches(t1), preventing (c) from returning a false match.

 2. No tile matches the nullptr.
-The test also prevents a run-time error in (c) if the program inadvertently passes a nullptr to typeid.
+The test also prevents a runtime error in (c) if the program inadvertently passes a nullptr to typeid.

 3. typeid is a function returning an object describing a data type, including structures and classes.
 If it returns the same object, the two tiles are instances of the same class.
 Please note that the function dereferences both pointers before calling typeid and that == forms a Boolean-valued expression, matching the function's return type.